 https://thefunambulist.net/magazine/the-paris-commune-and-the-world/the-enduring-struggle-for-saharawi-liberation

-Intrigued by the sight of a large dune in gaps between houses, and inquisitive whether I could reach the river and coast I knew to be relatively closeby, I crossed the Boulevard 28 Fevrier and walked through a string of houses towards the imposing dune.
-That opened to a large lake, on maps called the Dait Um Saad ( the ‘intermittent lake’, more accurately a seasonal waterway ), through which flowed the Saquia el-Hamra, a wadi ( river valley ) and intermittent river.
-The wadi gives its name to the Saquia el-Hamra region.
+I spent the first full day exploring this part of the city, walking eventually into the city centre where evidence of the Spanish colonial occupation was most evident.
+Intrigued by the sight of a large dune in gaps between buildings, and inquisitive whether I could reach the river and coast I knew to be relatively closeby, I walked through those buildings, heading towards the imposing dune.
+Eventually the roads opened to a large lake, on maps called the Dait Um Saad ( the ‘intermittent lake’, more accurately a seasonal waterway ), through which flowed the Saquia el-Hamra, a wadi ( river valley ) and intermittent river.
+The wadi gives its name to the Saquia el-Hamra region, a large area in the very north of Western Sahara.

 Smara